DorianScholz/OpenLibre/README.md

 By default the data read from the sensor is only stored locally on the phone.
 It can be exported to the phone's memory in JSON format.
 Only when explicitly specified by the user, the data will be uploaded to the servers of the open-source project Tidepool.
-Only after manual confirmation by the user will crash reports be send to the author of this app.
+And crash reports will on be sent to the author of this app after manual confirmation by the user.

 ## Building
 The app depends on the [TidepoolAPILib](https://github.com/DorianScholz/TidepoolAPILib).